Satishpethani92/selection_wave_slider/README.md

 <img height="240px" src="https://media.giphy.com/media/TcAhg5Phg5tAxoYP4C/giphy.gif">

 <br>
-A slection_wave_slider in Flutter is a material design widget utilized for choosing a scope of values.
+A selection_wave_slider in Flutter is a material design widget utilized for choosing a scope of values.
 It is an information widget where we can set a range of values by dragging or pushing the ideal position. and also can draggable possition to the bootom.
 Typically, we utilize the slider widget for changing a value.
 Along these lines, it is needed to store the value in a variable.
 This widget has a slider class that requires the onChanged() work.
 This capacity will be called at whatever point we change the slider position.
 <br>